Yoska393/rrda/README.md

 ### `rrda.fit`

-Performs Ridge Redundancy Analysis (RRDA) to obtain the coefficient matrix (Bhat), which models the relationship between a matrix of response variables (Y) and a matrix of explanatory variables (X).
+Performs Ridge Redundancy Analysis (rrda) to obtain the coefficient matrix (Bhat), which models the relationship between a matrix of response variables (Y) and a matrix of explanatory variables (X).

 #### Parameters:
 - `Y` : Numeric matrix of response variables.